 - states the article type being submitted

 - explains how the article fits in the scope of Artificial Life

-- includes suggestions of three suitable referees (name, institution, email address, relevant expertise) who have no conflict of interest
+- includes suggestions of three suitable referees (name, institution, email address, relevant expertise) who are not from any of the authors’ institutions, and have no other conflict of interest.

-By submitting a manuscript, an author is warranting that the manuscript is substantially unique and not currently published or under review elsewhere.
+By submitting a manuscript, the authors are warranting that the manuscript is substantially unique and not currently published or under review elsewhere.

 The submission format is LaTeX or Microsoft Word.

 - affiliation and address